Enabling the Built-in HTTP Cache Invalidation System

 }

-Be careful, the operation level is higher priority than the resource level but both are higher priority than the global configuration.
+Be careful, the operation level has a higher priority than the resource level but both are higher priority than the global configuration.

 If for any reason you don’t want the eager loading feature, you can turn it off in the configuration: